Cost estimate: Contingency

-A contingency may be included in an estimate to provide for unknown costs which are indicated as likely to occur by experience, but are not identifiable.
+A contingency may be included in an estimate to provide for unknown costs which from experience are indicated as likely to occur, but are not identifiable.
 When using an estimate which has no contingency to set a budget or to set aside funding, a contingency is often added to increase the probability that the budget or funding will be adequate to complete the project.
 The estimate or budget contingency is not intended to compensate for poor estimate quality, and is not intended to fund design growth, owner changes, or anything else unrelated to delivering the scope as defined in the estimate documentation.
 Generally, more contingency is needed for earlier estimates due to the higher uncertainty of estimate accuracy.

 Cost estimating methods and best practices

 Estimating methods may vary by type and class of estimate.
 The method used for most definitive estimates is to fully define and understand the scope, take off or quantify the scope, and apply costing to the scope, which can then be summed to a total cost.
 Proper documentation and review are also important.
 Pricing transforms the cost estimate into what the firm wishes to charge for the scope.
 Early estimates may employ various means of cost modeling.
 The basic characteristics of effective estimating include: clear identification of task, broad participation in preparing estimates, availability of valid data, standardized structure for the estimate, provision for program uncertainties, recognition of inflation, recognition of excluded costs, independent review of estimates, and revision of estimates for significant program changes.
 Application of best practices helps ensure a high-quality estimate.
 “Certain best practices should be followed if accurate and credible cost estimates are to be developed.
 These best practices represent an overall process of established, repeatable methods that result in high-quality cost estimates that are comprehensive and accurate and that can be easily and clearly traced, replicated, and updated.”

 Tools that may be part of costs estimation are cost indexes.
 These factors promote time adjustment of capital costs, following changes in technology, availability of materials and labor, and inflation.
 Due to the inherent unavailability of up-to-date Chemical Process Engineering cost literature, several inflation or cost indexes are available.